 The Manual Initialisation dialogue can be used to manually initialise Boreas when a GNSS fix is not available.
 Setting the position will initialise the navigation filter.
 Setting the heading will also initialise the heading filter.

-🗿 Manual Initialisation n X

 Position

 Latitude: 0.000000 Degrees

 Longitude: 0.000000 Degrees

 Height: 0.000 Metres

+🗸 Set to gro und height

-🔽 Set to grou nd height
+Set to gro und height

-Save

-Heading
+Heading und height

-0.000 Degrees

-Save

-Figure 74: Manual Initialisation Dialogue
+Figure 87: Manual Initialisation Dialogue